Boilersuit

 A boilersuit (or boiler suit), also known as coveralls, is a loose-fitting garment covering the whole body except for the head, hands and feet.

 Terminology

 The term boilersuit is most common in the UK, where the 2023 edition of the Oxford English Dictionary lists the word as having been first used on 31 July 1883 in the Liverpool Mercury newspaper.
 The garments are typically known as coveralls in North America, while overall(s) is used elsewhere.
 In North America, "overall" is more usually understood as a bib-and-brace overall, which is a type of trousers with a bib and attached suspenders.

 A more tight-fitting garment that is otherwise similar to a boilersuit is usually called a jumpsuit.

-The "siren suit" favoured by Winston Churchill (but also worn by many others in the UK when air raids were a threat) during the Second World War was closely similar to a boilersuit.
+The "siren suit" popularized by Winston Churchill during the Second World War was similar to a boilersuit in that it was a loose, one piece garment that could quickly and easily be donned over nightwear to provide warmth and modesty while seeking shelter during nighttime air raids.